+The Company's results of operations have been subject to cyclical variations.
 Generally, the Company has experienced rapid revenue growth in each new market from the commencement of operations.
-In Japan, Taiwan and Hong Kong, the initial rapid revenue growth was followed by a short period of stable revenue followed by renewed growth fueled by new product introductions, an increase in the number of active distributors and increased distributor productivity.
-In addition, the Company may experience variations on a quarterly basis in its results of operations, as new products are introduced and new markets are opened.
+In Japan, Taiwan and Hong Kong, the initial rapid revenue growth was followed by a short period of stable or declining revenue followed by renewed growth fueled by new product introductions, an increase in the number of active distributors and increased distributor productivity.
+In addition, the Company has also experienced variations on a quarterly basis in its results of operations, as new products are introduced and new markets are opened.
 No assurances can be given that the Company's revenue growth rate in South Korea, which commenced operations in February 1996, or in new markets where operations have not commenced, will follow this pattern.

-OUARTERLY RESULTS
+QUARTERLY RESULTS